Capillary acquires US-based Brierley+Partners Read more >

 A festive occasion always calls for dressing up in brand-new clothes and accessories.
 People buy new clothes for themselves and for other family members to gear up for the celebrations.
 Whether you are from Tier 1, 2, or 3; this is a pattern common among the entire country during the festivities.
 According to the Nelson Media India survey, 69% of GenZ customers plan to spend heavily on apparel, clothing, footwear, and accessories.

-Keeping this in mind, online platforms like Meesho and Myntra are offering up to 50-90% off on top clothing brands through their festive sale.
+Keeping this in mind, brands like Myntra and Meesho are offering festive shopping discounts of up to 90% on top fashion labels.

 Myntra, the fashion and lifestyle e-commerce company, reported a remarkable 460 million customer visits during its recent Big Fashion Festival, its major annual sales event.